TheSky189/TheSky189/README.md

 Description:
   -  Only and one. 😴
   -  My nickname's: Sky or AkaliX (is the same.)
+If you want to share your experience hhh.🧐
   -  Just a young student and I'll like to receive recommendations about some type 🤔 to quick ⚡ learning or easy to understand to learn, like platform that need u learn and understand STEP by STEP.
   -  🌱 I'm currently learning about Multiplatform Application Development.